namangarg2000/namangarg2000/README.md

  - Successfully created HTML templates, Python files and CSS for UI module development.
  - Skilfully produced clean, efficient and bug-free code for software development projects.
  - Learned new skills, testing techniques and troubleshooting best practices.

+## Interests
+- Table Tennis
+- Travelling
+- Bowling

+## To know more about me
+- Feel free to email me at namangarg155@gmail.com
+- Feel free to connect with me on LinkedIn: https://linkedin.com/in/namangarg155